bcgov/AzureFilesPoC/terraform/troubleshooting/terraform-cicd-issues-from-github-summary.md

 Challenges:
 1. Failing when I try to add role assignments to my resource group or storage account (403 errors).
 Role assignment errors.
    - Example error: `authorization.RoleAssignmentsClient#Create: Failure responding to request: StatusCode=403 -- Original Error: autorest/azure: Service returned an error.
-Status=403 Code="AuthorizationFailed" Message="The client 'e72f42f8-d9a1-4181-a0b9-5c8644a28aee' with object id 'e72f42f8-d9a1-4181-a0b9-5c8644a28aee' does not have authorization to perform action 'Microsoft.Authorization/roleAssignments/write' over scope '/subscriptions/***/resourceGroups/rg-ag-pssg-azure-poc-dev-b/providers/Microsoft.Authorization/roleAssignments/c49dfbe1-98b4-291f-e10a-d8454d10f5c3' or the scope is invalid.
+Status=403 Code="AuthorizationFailed" Message="The client '[YOUR-SP-OBJECT-ID]' with object id '[YOUR-SP-OBJECT-ID]' does not have authorization to perform action 'Microsoft.Authorization/roleAssignments/write' over scope '/subscriptions/***/resourceGroups/rg-[PROJECT-PREFIX]-dev-b/providers/Microsoft.Authorization/roleAssignments/[ROLE-ASSIGNMENT-ID]' or the scope is invalid.
 If access was recently granted, please refresh your credentials."`
    - This occurs even when attempting to assign built-in roles (e.g., Storage Account Contributor) or custom roles to the resource group or storage account.
    - I understand from documentation and Copilot that my service principal needs either the "User Access Administrator" or "Owner" role at the subscription level to automate these assignments, but I do not currently have these roles.
 2. Failing when I try to perform data plane operations, like creating a file share.
-I believe I need to assign roles such as “Storage File Data SMB Share Contributor” to my service principal (ag-pssg-azure-files-poc-ServicePrincipal).
+I believe I need to assign roles such as “Storage File Data SMB Share Contributor” to my service principal (<project-name>-ServicePrincipal).
 I tried adding this and similar roles at the subscription level, but my workflow still returns 403 errors.
 3. I have not been able to create file shares from the pipeline.